Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Numerical experiments

 \subsection{Proof-of-concept case study}

 The proof-of-concept case study involves a metro line with six stations, as shown in Figure~\ref{fig:smallLine}.
 It is assumed that the section running times and dwell times at each station are one minute.
 Furthermore, the minimum and maximum headways are set as two and six minutes, respectively, with each train having a capacity of 600 passengers.
 For the time horizon, a period of 60 minutes is considered, which is discretized into one-minute timestamps.
 Time-varying OD passenger demand is randomly generated to simulate realistic situations from peak-hour to off-peak-hour periods.
+The total time-varying OD passenger demand (i.e., $\hat{D}_{uvt} + D_{uvt}$) is generated for each OD pair $(u,v)$ and time interval $t$, where $\hat{D}_{uvt}$ and $D_{uvt}$ represent the reserved and non-reserved passenger demand, respectively.
+A reservation ratio is defined to determine $\hat{D}_{uvt}$, and the remaining demand is treated as non-reserved.
+Sensitivity analyses on the reservation ratio are presented in Section~\ref{sec:insights} to derive managerial insights.
 The fare on each OD pair is set as 3 RMB.

-To derive insights into the operational strategies integrating booking, directing and timetabling, sensitivity analyses related to various parameter settings are presented in Section \ref{sec:sensitivity}.
+To derive insights into the operational strategies integrating booking, directing and timetabling, sensitivity analyses related to various parameter settings are presented in Section \ref{sec:insights}.
 In Section \ref{sec:rootNode}, a comparison of the lower and upper bounds at the root node among the six variants of the proposed algorithm is conducted to evaluate their effectiveness.